Frequently Asked Questions

 - Domestic standard shipping is via USPS Priority shipping

-- International standard or express shipping
+- International standard (below 4 lbs) or priority shipping

 How are the shipping charges calculated?

 Shipping charges are based on weight and shipping address.
 Shipping charges are real time and calculated by the system.

-Denim skirts weight more than a regular cotton skirt.
+Denim skirts weigh more than a regular cotton skirt.
 If the weight of an item exceeds one pound the system automatically calculates the charges at two pounds as this is what we are being charged.